-This section of the plan presents the recommended conservation program portfolio for Oroville District.
+This section of the plan presents the recommended conservation program portfolio for Stockton District.
 The program analysis results described in Section 6 provided the starting point for portfolio development.
-The next step was to determine the annual levels of program activity needed to, at minimum, meet Oroville District's water savings targets and local demand management goals.
+The next step was to determine the annual levels of program activity needed to, at minimum, meet Stockton District's water savings targets.
 Several considerations informed these decisions, including budgetary constraints included in the current GRC decision, Cal Water conservation program administrative capacity, program market and water savings potential, and the program benefit-cost results presented in Section 6.